pirl-unc/MiXCR/readme.md

 * INPUT_PATH_2 - full path to fastq for read 1
 * OUTPUT_DIR - path to folder where output should be stored. this needs to exist prior to running
 * SAMPLE_NAME - name of sample.
 This should be unique.
+* DEBUG_MODE - true  will pull the sh script from the cluster version of the code rather than the locally stored one.
+This allows changes to be made and have them go into effect instantly, without needing to rebuild the docker image and push/pull the changes.
+When done with debugging the changes should be push/pulled to all the nodes so the changes go into effect and are kept in the image rather than locally.

 Steps to build an image and run it on slurm